h5qzvwxsx5-boop/dspy-code/docs/tutorials/gepa-optimization.md

 # Optimize with GEPA

-Learn how to optimize your DSPy programs using the Genetic Prompt Evolution Algorithm (GEPA).
+Learn how to optimize your DSPy programs using GEPA (Genetic Pareto).

 ---

 ## Overview

-GEPA (Genetic Prompt Evolution Algorithm) is a powerful optimization technique that evolves prompts to improve your DSPy program's performance.
+GEPA (Genetic Pareto) is a powerful optimization technique that evolves prompts to improve your DSPy program's performance.

 ---